PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Results

 \subsection{Analysis of Model Robustness and Residuals}

-To further probe our model's capabilities, we analyzed its performance under varying noise levels and examined the statistical properties of its PDE residuals.

 \textbf{Impact of PDE Residual Guidance: } A key design choice in \ourmethod is the architectural integration of PDE residuals via the SRA block.
 To justify this choice, we compare three variants: (1)~\textbf{No PDE Residual}, a baseline without physics guidance; (2)~\textbf{Concatenation}, a simple channel-wise PDE residual concatenation; and (3)~\textbf{PDE Residual with SRA}, where the PDE residual is input to the SRA block.
 Table~\ref{tab:main_ablation} highlights that the PDE residual with SRA block outperforms both simple channel-wise concatenation of the PDE residual and an unguided baseline.
+We further ablate the internal design of the SRA block itself in Appendix~\ref{sec:app:sra_ablatioons}.

-\paragraph{Robustness to Varying Noise Levels} We tested \ourmethod on the Helmholtz equation with varying intensities of Gaussian noise ($\sigma$).
+\textbf{Robustness to Varying Noise Levels}: We tested \ourmethod on the Helmholtz equation with varying intensities of Gaussian noise ($\sigma$).
 As plotted in Figure~\ref{fig:noise_sigma_vary}, \ourmethod consistently maintains a lower error rate than FunDPS and DiffusionPDE across all noise levels for both forward and inverse tasks.
-Notably, while the error for baseline models increases sharply with noise, PRISMA's performance degrades more gracefully, highlighting its enhanced stability in high-noise regimes.
+Notably, while the error for baseline models increases sharply with noise, PRISMA's performance degrades gracefully, highlighting its enhanced stability in high-noise regimes.

-\paragraph{Fidelity to Physical Constraints} A well-trained model should produce PDE residuals with skewness and kurtosis values close to zero.
-Figure~\ref{fig:noise_skewness} shows the skewness residual statistics for the Poisson problem.
+\textbf{Fidelity to Physical Constraints:} We further analyze skewness and kurtosis of residual fields to assess whether residual errors are biased or heavy-tailed.
+Figure~\ref{fig:noise_skewness} shows the skewness residual statistics for the Poisson forward problem.
 PRISMA's residuals (blue) exhibit near-zero skewness across different inference sampling iterations.
-We observe a similar trend for kurtosis (see Appendix Figure \ref{fig:noise_kurtosis}).
+We observe a similar trend for kurtosis (Appendix Figure \ref{fig:noise_kurtosis}).

+\textbf{Posterior Diversity and Uncertainty Calibration:} To verify PRISMA is not collapsing to a deterministic point predictor, we sample the Darcy inverse problem 16 times from independent latents under identical conditioning, across full, sparse, and noisy observations (50 held-out test samples per mode).
+Ensemble spread (per-pixel standard deviation across members, averaged per sample) increases with observation difficulty (0.32 $\rightarrow$ 0.52 $\rightarrow$ 1.45, full to noisy) and correlates with per-sample error ($r=0.85$/$0.81$/$0.46$), confirming meaningful, well-calibrated posterior diversity rather than a disguised deterministicmap.
+Full details are in Appendix~\ref{app:uncertainty}.